 At Wereldhave, we aim to balance the interests of providers of risk-bearing capital with those of other stakeholders in the company.
 Matters such as transparency, the adequate provision of forward-looking information and business ethics form part of this philosophy.
-The company’s business ethics are embedded in the Code of Ethics for employees.
+The company’s business ethics are embedded in the Code of Ethics and the Business Integrity Policy for employees.

 Wereldhave is compliant with the Dutch Corporate Governance Code.
 When deviating from the code, the principle of ‘comply or explain’ is applied.